Echoesong/Project1-Tamagotchi/planning.md

 1. Set up another HTML element to display Happiness/Health/Hunger meters
 2. Set up render function to update DOM elements
+3. Debug deductMeter function, it will dip into the negatives
+4. Set up victory and defeat displays

 After that, I think it's MVP?